 Canadians have both needs and wants and just like most populations from around the world, they’re willing to spend their hard earn money to have them.
 According to Statistics Canada, in 2013 the average Canadian household spent $79,012 in total. $58,592 of that was on consumption, this means it was used to purchase household items like food, shelter and transportation.

 Generally speaking the majority of the annual household expenses are for necessary goods and services.
 With expenses like recreation, tobacco and alcohol and gambling being a part of the minority categories.
 It’s also important to note that these are the numbers for 2013 and will more than likely change and develop as the needs of the population change and develop.

 - The primary expense for the average Canadian household is shelter.
 On average we spend 27.97% of our total expenses on our homes; this of course includes all types of home costs, from mortgage payments to rent.

-- Unsurprisingly the second highest expense is transportation.
-With 20.55% of our household budget going towards our cars, gas and public transportation.
+- Unsurprisingly the second-highest expense is transportation.
+With 20.55% going toward budgeting for our cars, gas and public transportation.